vsakkas/sydney.py/README.md

 - Compose content in various formats and tones.
 - Stream response tokens for real-time communication.
 - Retrieve citations and suggested user responses.
-- Provide images as input to enhance your prompts.
+- Enhance your prompts with images for an enriched experience.
 - Use asyncio for efficient and non-blocking I/O operations.

 ## Requirements

 - Python 3.9 or newer
-- Microsoft account with access to [Bing Chat](https://bing.com/chat)
+- Microsoft account with access to [Bing Chat](https://bing.com/chat) *(optional)*

 ## Installation